GalvanizeOpenSource/100-ds-problems/100-problems.md

     +----------+----------+----------+
     ```

-1. Given a list pairs of ordered paris, like so:
+1. Given a list pairs of ordered pairs, like so:

     ```
     [[(0, 1), (1, 0)], [(1, 1), (2, 2)], [(-1, 0), (0, -1)]]